digilab-cfds/Sentiment-Analysis/README.md

 10. Remove stopwords

 ## 2. Lexicon Expansion
-The lexicon dictionary that used in this implementation is from a few sources :
+The lexicon dictionary that used in this implementation is the combination from a few sources :
 1. Opinion Lexicon :
 A list of English positive and negative opinion words or sentiment words (around 6800 words).(Hu and Liu, KDD-2004).
 In this implementation, the Opinion Lexicon are translated to Indonesian.